 As always, a "follow the money" technique was crucial in debunking these far fetched tales.

-For example, why someone would make up that a 15-year-old Phoenix boy was charged with "self-rape" after his mother caught him masturbating?
+a 15-year-old Phoenix boy was charged with "self-rape" after his mother caught him masturbating?
 Well, if that someone is Phoenix local Paul Horner, then clicks on stories like this can earn him $10,000 a month through companies like AdSense.

 Companies like Facebook and Google are trying to stem this by not allowing fake news to use their advertising platforms.
 The UA researchers listed legal ramifications among their suggestions for ending fake news.